jennings/DotNetDataAccess/README.md

 [conery-repositories]: http://www.wekeroad.com/2014/03/04/repositories-and-unitofwork-are-not-a-good-idea/

-UnitOfWork
+IUnitOfWork
 -----------

 This is my preferred pattern.
-This adds an extra interface to your `DbContext`.
+This adds an extra interface to your `DbContext` which abstracts the "unit-of-worky" part of the DbContext.
 The application code only references the interface.

-The interface members are `IRepository` objects, so the upside is that other assemblies don't have to reference `EntityFramework.dll`.
+The interface members are `IRepository<T>` objects, so the upside is that other assemblies don't have to reference `EntityFramework.dll`.
 All ORM-specific code is contained within the `Repository<T>` and `StudentContext` objects.